fadden/CiderPress2/DiskArc/Misc/BinSCII-notes.md

 Marcel J. E. Mol wrote the `sciibin` decoder for UNIX systems.

-On the Apple IIgs, the `GScii+` NDA could unpack BinSCII, uuencode, and MacBin files.
+On the Apple IIgs, the `GScii+` NDA by Derek Taubert could unpack BinSCII, uuencode, and MacBin files.

 While BinSCII can preserve ProDOS file attributes, it's generally better to store files in a ShrinkIt archive before encoding them, because it may otherwise be difficult to tell if you've